About the Club.

 Answer: Call me, I've got John's number.

 How I can I find out about Midges for sale and wanted, or post an advert on the Website?
-Hint: same as previous.
+Hint: same as previous but a bit further down ('sales and wants').

 Does anybody else know my dreadful secret?